rogerh2/SpheroidInvasionAnalysis/README.md

-## SpheroidInvasionAnalysis-Python
+## SpheroidInvasionAnalysis
 Corresponding manuscript: "Towards an Objective and High-throughput Quantification Method for Spheroid Invasion Assays" Rozanne W. Mungai, Roger J. Hartman, Grace Jolin, Kevin Piskorowski, and Kristen L. Billiar.

-DOI (---- TBD ---- )
+* DOI (will be added after publication, currently in peer-review)
+* Please cite the above manuscript if you use these scripts in your research.

-This repository contains Python scripts used to batch process images of multicellular spheroids and quantify invasion between two snapshot images.
+This repository contains **Python** scripts used to batch process images of multicellular spheroids and quantify invasion between two snapshot images.
 It is intended for cases where the same spheroid is imaged at an initial timepoint (such as Day 0, when no invasion has occurred) and again imaged at subsequent timepoints (such as Day 2, 4, etc...) to calculate the extent of invasion from the spheroid over time.
 Please see the corresponding manuscript for a use-case example.

 A MATLAB version of these scripts are provided by @rmungai.